Return to Nuke 'Em High Volume 1

 Return to Nuke 'Em High Volume 1 is a 2013 American science-fiction horror comedy film directed by Lloyd Kaufman.
 The film, produced by the cult classic B-movie production group Troma Entertainment, is the fourth in the Nuke 'Em High film series.

-Premise
+Plot

-In Tromaville High School the glee club has mutated into a vicious gang called The Cretins.
+In Tromaville High School, the glee club has mutated into a vicious gang called The Cretins.
 Chrissy and Lauren, two innocent bloggers, must fight not only the Cretins, mutants and monsters but also the evil Tromorganic Foodstuffs Conglomerate.